RyanAnsberry/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between `.forEach` and `.map` is that `.forEach`does not return anything; it merely does something to each element in an existing array. `.map` on the other hand still does something to each array element, but it returns that in a new array, leaving the initial array unchanged.

 2. What is the difference between a function and a method?

+    A function is a block of code that can run code or modify and return new/updated information.
+A function can run independent of an object to call it.
+A method, however, belongs to an object, and it relies on that object to call it.

 3. What is closure?

+    A closure is what allows functions to access variables and other functions immediately outside it's own scope.
+Declarations within the function cannot be access outside of the functions scope.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding: When in global scope, this will return the window      or console object such as JS inner-workings
+    2. Implicit Binding: the 'this' keyword acts as a pronoun for the applicable object     and its attributes
+    3. New binding: in constructors, this is used to represent a new instance of an         object
+    4. Explicit binding: used with call/apply method this explicitly defines the new        context

 5. Why do we need super() in an extended class?

+    super() allows the extended class to impute its constructor data to the parent constructor function.

 ## Project Set up